-Scarborough Research provides data and market research information to members of the press for editorial purposes.
-Scarborough's research data shared with reporters is not intended to be used for the sale of advertising.
-This section will provide you with a brief tutorial about how to read Scarborough data.
+Nielsen Scarborough provides data and market research information to members of the press for editorial purposes.
+Nielsen Scarborough research data shared with reporters is not intended to be used for the sale of advertising or for any other sales purpose.
+This section will provide you with a brief tutorial about how to read and source our data.

-Ways to use Scarborough's research data in your story.
+Ways to use Nielsen Scarborough research data in your story

 - Incorporate statistics into the text of a story

 - Emphasize important facts and figures with charts and graphics